 PRO PER / PRO SE

+Person who represents himself/herself in court without an attorney.
 The term comes from the Latin phrase in propria persona.

 Nullify, void or declare invalid.
 To overthrow or vacate.

 Texas Courts no longer allow the State or a defendant to proffer a definition of reasonable doubt to a jury.
 In the past it had been defined as a doubt based on reason and common sense after a careful and impartial consideration of all the evidence in the case.
 It is the kind of doubt that would make a reasonable person hesitate to act in the most important of his own affairs.

 Evidence having any tendency to make the existence of a fact that is of consequence to the determination of the action more or less probable than it would be without the evidence.
 Texas Rules of Evidence 401.